Basically means that: db_users using it, will be "auth" by the system user credentias. You can see if your

 +------------------+-----------------------+

-As you can see in the query, the root user is using the auth_socket plugin
+As you can see in the query, the

 There are 2 ways to solve this:

-2. You can create a new db_user with you system_user (recommended)
+plugin - You can create a new

 Option 1: